You can use the OAuth 2.0 Client Credentials flow to authenticate with the Cyclr API.

 X-Cyclr-Account: {API_ID}

-Account restricted access tokens #
+Account restricted Access Tokens #

 POST https://{CyclrAPIDomain}/oauth/token